loanmarket/career-ladder/Cloud.md

 #### I am emerging as a driver for technical and business opportunities.

-- I am looking for new opportunities and thinking beyond what we are creating today.
+- I am looking for new technologies and practices that maybe able to assist our team to acheive their goals and improve how we work.
 - I am comfortable with building a product vision with an Engineering Manager based on the business needs, regardless of whether this involves technology or otherwise.
-- I know we need to be able to measure performance and progress in the team and in the adoption of our software.
+- I know we need to be able to measure performance and progress in the team.
 I am constantly looking for ways to understand what we have achieved.

 #### I am investing back into Loan Market.